bplank/danish_ner_transfer/README.md

   Danish dependency treebank.
 TLT, 2003.

 * Keson, Britt.
 Documentation of The Danish Morpho-syntactically Tagged PAROLE Corpus.
-Technical report, DSL, 1998. [or Bilgram, Thomas and Keson, Britt.
+Technical report, DSL, 1998.
+Or:

+* Bilgram, Thomas and Keson, Britt.
 The Construction of a Tagged Danish Corpus.
 In NoDaLiDa, 1998.